CodecoolBase/diligent-academy-midway-assessment-dev-start/tasks.md

 - A new `create` command is available.
 - The command has one argument, the `name` of the recipe.
 - If the `name` is missing, the app should show a meaningful error message to the user.
-- Create a new `CreateRecipeType` from the `RecipeType` type.
+- Create a new `CreateRecipeType` from the `RecipeType` type. `CreateRecipeType` is the same as `RecipeType` without the `id` property.
 The new type should reuse the `RecipeType` use the typescript utilities.
 - The app should generate a new unique numeric ID for the recipe.
 - If the recipe is created successfully, its details should be displayed the same way like in the `details` command.